Thailand Tax Amnesty for Corporate Entities

-These tax laws are part of the Government's tax reform measures and aim to persuade Thai corporate entities to cease the practice of preparing two sets of books (one real and one for tax filings) and to encourage Thai corporate entities to comply with the tax laws.
+These tax laws are part of the Government's tax reform measures and aim to persuade Thailand corporate entities to cease the practice of preparing two sets of books (one real and one for tax filings) and encourage Thailand corporate entities to comply with the tax laws.

 The two laws (which we collectively refer to as the Tax Amnesty Laws) are:

 A summary of the Tax Amnesty Laws is as follows:

 A corporate entity that is entitled to the Tax Amnesty exemptions is a Thailand company or juristic partnership having gross revenues of not more than 500 million Baht for its financial year that ended on or before 31 December 2015.

 Circumstances Precluding a Corporate Entity's Entitlement to the Tax Exemptions